Cloud-SPAN/03genomics/_episodes/01-writing-scripts.md

 ~~~
 {: .bash}

+To keep your instance secure, you also need a way to tell it that you are authorised to have access.
+You do this using the login key file you downloaded on the first day of the course.
+It will have the name `login-key-instanceNN.pem`, where `NN` is replaced by your instance's unique number.

+You tell the instance to look for your login key using the flag `-i`.

 > ## What is your AWS instance called?
-> The address you should use for you AWS instance has two main parts: your login credentials and your file path.
+> The address you should use for your AWS instance has two main parts: your login credentials and your file path.
-> - the first part will use the instance name you logged in with plus the username csuser at the beginning - e.g.  `csuser@instance01-gc-cloud-span.york.ac.uk`.
-You can find this address in the command you were given to login to the AMI, which you can see by scrolling up to the beginning of today's session.
+> - the first part has the format `csuser@instanceNN.cloud-span.york.aws.ac.uk` where `NN` is replaced by your instance's unique number.
-> - the second part is the file path where you want to send/download your file, for example `/home/csuser`.
+> - the second part is the file path where you want to send/download your file, for example `/home/csuser/`.
 > - the two parts are separated by a colon with **no** spaces.
 {: .callout}

 ### Uploading Data to your Virtual Machine with scp

-Open the terminal/GitBash and use the `scp` command to upload a file (e.g. local_file.txt) to the csuser home directory **(make sure you substitute `csuser@ip.address` with your remote login credentials)**:
+Open a new terminal/GitBash window and use the `scp` command to upload a file (e.g. local_file.txt) to the csuser home directory **(make sure you substitute `instanceNN` with your instance's number)**:

 ~~~
-$  scp local_file.txt csuser@ip.address:/home/csuser/
+$  scp -i login-key-instanceNN.pem local_file.txt csuser@instanceNN.cloud-span.york.aws.ac.uk/home/csuser/
 ~~~
 {: .bash}

-If you were using instance01 and copying the file test.txt the command would look like this.
-Note this presumes that the file test.txt is in the directory you are currently in.
+If you were using `instance01` and copying the file `test.txt` the command would look like this.
+Note this presumes that the file `test.txt` **and** the login key file are in the directory you are currently in.
 You also need to use scp in a window that is not logged onto the instance:

 ~~~
-$  scp test.txt csuser@instance01-gc-cloud-span.york.ac.uk:/home/csuser/
+$  scp -i login-key-instance01.pem test.txt csuser@instance01.cloud-span.york.aws.ac.uk:/home/csuser/
 ~~~

-**Tip:** you should be running this command while in the same folder as the file you want to send (local_file.txt).
+**Tip:** you should be running this command while in the same folder as the file you want to send (`local_file.txt`).
 If you aren't, then you need to specify the path in your command.
+The same goes for your login key file.

 ### Downloading Data from your Virtual Machine with scp

 Let's download a text file from our remote machine.
-You should have a file that contains bad reads called ~/shell_data/scripted_bad_reads.txt.
+You should have a file that contains bad reads called `~/shell_data/scripted_bad_reads.txt`.

-Download the bad reads file in ~/shell_data/scripted_bad_reads.txt to your home ~/Download directory using the following command **(make sure you substitute `csuser@ip.address` with your remote login credentials)**:
+Download the bad reads file in ~/shell_data/scripted_bad_reads.txt to your home ~/Downloads directory using the following command **(make sure you substitute `instanceNN` with your instance's number)**:

 ~~~
-$ scp csuser@ip.address:/home/csuser/shell_data/untrimmed_fastq/scripted_bad_reads.txt ~/Downloads
+$ scp -i login-key-instanceNN.pem test.txt csuser@instanceNN.cloud-span.york.aws.ac.uk:/home/csuser/shell_data/untrimmed_fastq/scripted_bad_reads.txt ~/Downloads
 ~~~
 {: .bash}